Reference documentation that never gets outdated

 Approach 1: Define a schema

-Write a machine-readable schema as your source of truth.
-From it, generate code, docs, and everything else.
+Write a machine-readable schema as your source of truth, and generate code, docs, and everything else from it.

 properties: